The Food Assembly provides people with high-quality local food that is sourced and produced with care.

 - one month's notice for a cancelled Collection

-- two months’ notice for ending collaboration with a Producer who does not uphold their commitments
+- two months’ notice for ending a collaboration with a Producer who does not uphold their commitments

 - three months’ notice for closure of an Assembly.
-Also, actively search for a replacement Host(s) from their local community if they are terminating their role as Host.
+Also, actively searching for a replacement Host(s) from the local community

-- Act as a communication bridge between Members and Producers by explaining the expectations and concerns to each other, putting them in direct contact where appropriate.
+- Act as a communication bridge between Members and Producers by communicating their respective expectations and concerns to each other, putting them in direct contact where appropriate.

 - Only retain personal data of Members and Producers for matters related to The Food Assembly, and respect wishes expressed by these parties about when and how to be contacted.